Plumsail/actions/source/flow/how-tos/sharepoint/provision-list-library-using-pnp.rst

 However, in a real situation we need to save not all existing lists but a specific one.
 Standard PnP commandlets do not allow you to grab a template for a single list.
 That is why you need a workaround.
-Let's say we created new list ProvList3 on the source site, the list has some items.
-Now we need to transfer only this list to the target site.
+Let's say you have a pnp template and deploy the template once new employee is hired.
+However, the source site gets a new list and you need to provide the list to all employees.
+Instead of taking a template from the whole site you can take a template, including only specific list.

 |listimg|